thruthesky/easy_packages/easy_task/README.md

   - Group task has no check box.
   - When the gropu task is clicked, it will display the details of it.

+- User invitation is done by `easyuser`.
+- Comment under each task is used by `easy_comment` package.

 ```mermaid
 flowchart TD